Ayan Kumar Bhunia

 recognize photos of that class.
 For that, we present a framework that infuses (i) gradient

-consensus for domain invariant learning, (ii) knowledge distillation for preserving old class
+consensus for domain invariant learning, (ii) knowledge distillation for preserving old

 information, and (iii) graph attention networks for message passing between old and novel